 EM works with our partners to ensure the most secure facility possible.

-This is an extreme inner-city mission trip, which will put you and your team in the center of inner-city life as you take part in work and outreach projects during the day.
-During your time of service in this location, people in various stages of drug and alcohol addiction, and those possibly involved in local gangs, prostitution, etc. may cross paths with your team.
+This is an extreme inner-city mission trip, which will put you and your team in the center of inner-city life as you take part in learning and service projects throughout the day.
+During your time of service in this location, you may meet people navigating difficult life struggles.
+People in various stages of drug and alcohol addiction, and those possibly involved in local gangs, prostitution, etc. may cross paths with your team.
 Their personal need for Christ is extreme.
-Please come prepared to step out of your comfort zone as you share the love of Christ with the people of the city.
+It is through kindness, care, and respect for the dignity of all we meet that we can best share the love of Christ.
+Please come prepared to step out of your comfort zone as you meet the people of the city with an open heart.

 Food

-A wonderful team of local cooks, alongside your Experience Mission Summer Staff, will be preparing and serving your meals.
+A wonderful team of local cooks will be preparing and serving your meals.
 Breakfast and dinner will be served buffet-style, and your team will pack your lunches.
+Curious about EM's ability to accommodate specific food restrictions?
+View EM's Food Policy

 Transportation